The congressman who resurrected the Republican health care bill held a townhall. It was brutal.

 MacArthur: What's your question?

 Geoff: Ooooh we haven't even begun.
 I'm not done with you yet.
 I got the mic and I'm not going anywhere.
 Turn off the power.
 I've got a very loud voice.
 My wife was diagnosed with cancer when she was 40 years old.
 She beat it, but every day—every day—she lives with it.
 She thinks about it.
 Every pain, every new something going on somewhere, is it coming back?
 Is this cancer?
 Do I have it again?
 Is it gonna kill me this time?
 Is it gonna take me away from my children?
 Speaking of which: my children.
-Both have pre-existing conditions from birth.
+Both have preexisting conditions from birth.
 One cardiac, one thyroid.
 You have been the single greatest threat to my family in the entire world.
 You are the reason I stay up at night.
 You are the reason that I cannot sleep.
 What happens if I lose my job?

 You can watch that exchange here, via Politico's Dan Diamond: